yuvcodes/essential-java-interview-questions/README.md

-# Welcome to Must-Know Java Interview Questions
+# Welcome to the repository

 Your one-stop guide to the most frequently asked Java interview questions — concise, clear, and practical.